Disclosure: This post contains affiliate links.

-The title of this post, “How to Be a Tourist in London,” is a bit tongue-in-cheek.
-You see, London was the first city I ever visited in Europe (not counting any time spent there under age 3).
-I arrived with my Top 10 London guidebook*, ready to take the city by storm, and leading the expedition like Christopher Colombus with my family trailing behind.
+The title of this post, “How to be a Tourist in London”, is a bit tongue-in-cheek.
+You see, when I visited London for the first time, it was the first city I ever visited in Europe (not counting any time spent there under the age of 3).
+I arrived with my Top 10 London guidebook*, ready to take the city by storm, leading the expedition like Christopher Colombus with my family trailing behind.

 Luckily my travel habits have relaxed significantly since then.
 I’ve become, as my friend fondly says, a type A- traveler, rather than a type A traveler.
-Relaxing beach vacations, more often than not, annoy me to no end but nowadays I visit cities and sometimes miss a couple of places here and there.
+Relaxing beach vacations, more often than not, annoy me to no end, but nowadays I visit cities and sometimes miss a couple of sites here and there.
 And I’m okay with that.

 So, now that I’ve gone on a sufficient tangent, I want to offer you this London guide.
-London through the eyes of 18-year-old über tourist Sally.
-I’ve since returned to London three times, so I promise to write an alternative / local guide to London for you all in the next few weeks, but let me just say: the places listed below are actually a LOT of fun if you’ve never been to London and totally worth seeing!
+This is London for the first time(rs), seen through the eyes of 18-year-old über tourist Sally.
+I’ve since returned to London three times, so I promise to write an alternative / local guide to London for you all in the next few weeks, but let me just say: the places listed below are actually a LOT of fun if you’ve never been to London, and are totally worth seeing!

 1. Take pictures at Tower Bridge.

 Oh, London, you’ve managed to fool us all.
 We all thought that London Bridge was the impressive one, but alas, it turns out that Tower Bridge is what makes an appearance in all the movies and TV shows.
 You have to admit, that architecture is pretty spectacular, though, so we can forgive the Brits this time.